 Hospital Bills and Medical Care Costs

-Your compensation award could cover 100% of your crash-related medical costs – both those you’ve already accumulated and expenses you’ll have in the future due to a disabling injury.
-Your lawyer can help you gather medical receipts and documents to calculate these damages.
+Your compensation award could cover 100% of your crash-related medical expenses and costs – both those you’ve already accumulated and expenses you’ll have in the future due to a disabling injury.
+Your personal injury lawyer can help you gather medical receipts and documents to calculate these damages.

 Property Damage Repair or Replacement